fizalihsan/fizalihsan.github.io/source/technology/patterns.md

 ### Static Factory Method

 * Creates objects without exposing the instantiation logic to the client.
 Client refers to the product via common interface.
 * The ability of static factory methods to return the same instance from repeated invocations allows classes to maintain strict control over what instances exist at any time.
-Such classes are called Instance-controlled classes.
+Such classes are called *Instance-controlled classes*.

 * (+) Overloaded constructors with similar parameter list can be replaced with static factory methods with meaningful names.
 E.g., `BigInteger.probablePrime(int, int, Random)` is better than `new BigInteger(int, int, Random)`
 * (+) Unlike constructors, there is no need to create a new object every time the method is invoked.
 E.g.,`public static Boolean valueOf(boolean b) {return b ?
 Boolean.TRUE : Boolean.FALSE;}`